 I believe this is the perfect time to introduce a revolutionary new general design rule for any internet connected device that provide spoken feedback: REMAIN QUIET UNTIL MORNING!
-That actually applies to almost all types of devices that provide any type of audible feedback.
+That applies to almost all types of devices that provide any type of audible feedback.

 The error in question, according to iRobot’s documentation, is an “internal error” and I should hold the Clean button pressed for ten seconds to reset it.
-This really could have waited till morning.
+This could have waited till morning.